xiegeo/commit-sudoku/README.md

 * Other pull requests must not inclue move commits.
 They should also preserve git blame for moves as best as possible.
 * Acceptance does not follow the rule of moves.
 * They can be anything else typical of any project.
-* They can even change the rules, but not apply retroactivly.
+* They can even change the rules, but not apply retroactively.

-## TODO:
+## Testing

-* Accept pull requests.
+There is CI integration to make pull requests more flashy.
+You can run the tests locally with `go test` if you have go installed.
+You are also welcome to add redundant tests using other languages or improve existing ones.